nh83012001/perimeter-app/README.md

 # Perimeter Frontend

 This project is a React web application that lives at this [Cloudfront distro URL](https://dgkpkp27prv85.cloudfront.net/).
-It mapping functionality using Mapbox, focusing on the creation and manipulation of polygon features.
+It's a mapping application using Mapbox, to create and manipulate polygon features.

 ## Table of Contents